Variations of Australian rules football: Recreational varieties

-AFL 9s
+AFL Nines

-AFL 9s is the AFL's official touch Nine-a-side footy variant since 2016 addressing many of the criticisms of the earlier Rec Footy.
-It varies from Australian Rules Football mainly in that it is played with 9 players on a smaller field with a smaller ball, rewards female players in mixed competition for example with a higher score for goals, the ball must not touch the ground, marking is protected by a drop-zone and only designated forwards can kick goals.
+AFL Nines is the AFL's official touch nine-a-side footy variant since 2016 addressing many of the criticisms of the earlier Rec Footy, and later, AFLX.
+It varies from Australian Rules Football mainly in that it is played with 9 players on a smaller field with a smaller ball.
+The ball must not touch the ground off a handball, marking is protected by a drop-zone and only designated forwards can kick goals.
 It allows running with the ball (limited to one running bounce) and freedom of movement around the field giving athletes more opportunity to have an impact on the game and compensate for lower skill level of other players.
-AFL 9s offers mixed, as well as all-male and all-female competitions to lower the barriers to entry for participation.
-As a recreational game AFL 9s has proved popular with both new and established Australian rules players with 24,032 participants in Australia in 2019 at least a third of which are female.
+AFL Nines offers mixed, as well as all-male and all-female, competitions to lower the barriers to entry for participation; according to official rules, mixed-gendered games award 9 points to goals scored by female forwards, three more points than all other forwards.
+As a recreational game AFL Nines has proved popular with both new and established Australian rules players with 24,032 participants in Australia in 2019 at least a third of which are female.
 Its popularity as a social game with Australian rules players is such that ex-professional players are sometimes seen participating in social competitions.